hunter-teacher-cert/summer-2020-assignments-tleebths/day2day/15/DataStructureDesignChallenge.md

 This operation will be very slow.
 We have to traverse the whole array and examine each element, which could be a linked list of contacts.
 Hopefully, collisions are rare so we have constant time for linked list traversal.

+## Reverse lookup
+1. Without changes, reverse lookup will be extremely slow.
+We have to traverse the array like in printList, to linear search the records until the number is found.
+So the runtime will be O(S), where S is the size of the array.
+2. I don't see any alternatives besides creating a duplicate array.
+Operations like add and remove will have to be done twice to maintain data accuracy.
+However, since they have constant runtime, efficiency is not affected too much.
+- Some operations like printList do not have to be duplicated.
+- If enlarging the array is required, contacts will have to be moved to the new array in smaller batches, maybe half of the original rate.
+- If we don't need to optimize reverse lookups, it can also be implemented with data structures like an n-ary tree, using each of the digit in the phone number to go down a different branch in the tree.